 Hi guys!
 Jordan with Motion Array and today we’re going to take a look at how to create a hyperlapse!
 So what’s a hyperlapse?
 Basically, it’s a timelapse with motion.

-Okay, so we’re gonna walk you through how we go about getting hyperlapses, but if you wanted a more in-depth tutorial on how to create a regular timelapses in specific, we did a video on that here.
+Okay, so we’re gonna walk you through how we go about getting hyperlapses, but if you wanted a more in-depth tutorial on how to create a regular timelapses in specific.
 It might be helpful to have a grip on that before diving into the “more advanced version.”
 So, in a nutshell, motion in a hyperlapse comes from the physical camera taking the images moving through 3D space.

 We could spend a lot of time talking about it, but I’m pretty sure you just want to see the “how to” section.
 So let’s go for it!